- 2013 First-Quarter Non-GAAP EPS of $0.85, Excluding Certain Items; GAAP EPS of $0.52

 Select Revenue Highlights

-Worldwide sales were $11.7 billion for the first quarter of 2012, an increase of 1 percent compared with the first quarter of 2011, including a 1 percent negative effect from foreign exchange and a 2 percent unfavorable impact from the arbitration settlement agreement with Johnson & Johnson discussed below.
+Worldwide sales were $10.7 billion for the first quarter of 2013, a decrease of 9 percent compared with the first quarter of 2012, including a 2 percent negative effect from foreign exchange.

 The following table reflects sales of the company's top pharmaceutical products, as well as total sales of animal health and consumer care products.